A Remarkable Portrayal of the Leonids, made by the "Audubon of the Sky", Etienne Trouvelot.

 "Stars were falling and random, speeding along brief vectors from their origins in night to their destinies in dust and nothingness" -- Cormac McCarthy's Description of the Leonides

-The present image shows the Leonides, a meteor shower that occurs regularly in November.
+The present image shows the Leonids, a meteor shower that occurs regularly in November.
 As the earth crosses the trajectory of the comet Tempel-Tuttle, the debris left behind by the passage of the comet rains down on the earth.
 The shower draws its name for the constellation Leo, from which it is radiant.

-The Leonides are strongest approximately once every 33 years, coinciding with the period of its parent comet.
+The Leonids are strongest approximately once every 33 years, coinciding with the period of its parent comet.
 The 1833 shower first drew popular attention to the phenomena and was particularly strong in North America.
 This event featured often in the literature of the time, Faulkner cites 1833 as "Yr. stars fell" in Go Down, Moses.
 Trouvelot completed his work two years after the large 1866 event and portrayed meteors that fell over the course of five hours.

 Trouvelot provides a useful description of the phenomena shown as follows in his Trouvelot Astronomical Drawings Manual: